Cory Asbury: 2005–2012: Holy, Let Me See Your Eyes and IHOPKC releases

-Asbury began his career during his seven-year stay in Kansas City with the International House of Prayer, starting in the Onething internship program.
+Asbury began his career during his seven-year stay in Kansas City with the International House of Prayer, starting with the Onething internship program.
 He made his first appearance on an IHOPKC compilation titled Immersed, released in December 2007, alongside several artists including Misty Edwards and David Brymer.
 Forerunner Music then released Holy, a collaboration by Asbury with Matt Gilman, on July 10, 2008.
 The album consists of twelve tracks with Asbury and Gilman performing six each.

-On September 1, 2009, Asbury released his first solo album with Forerunner Music, called Let Me See Your Eyes, which included appearances by Jaye Thomas, Edwin Botero and Nathan Prior.
+On September 1, 2009, Asbury released his first solo album with Forerunner Music, called Let Me See Your Eyes which included appearances by Jaye Thomas, Edwin Botero, and Nathan Prior.
 Produced by Seth Yates, Let Me See Your Eyes is an indie pop collection which also incorporates various musical styles including soul, rap and electro.
 The song "My Beloved", which featured Jaye Thomas, had been released as Asbury's first single from the album in July 2009.

 In 2010, Asbury was featured on two IHOPKC albums, Where I Belong by Onething Live and Joy by Forerunner Music, alongside Jaye Thomas and Laura Hackett Park, on both releases.
 The song "Shekinah", which Asbury performed live with Jaye Thomas and was released as a part of Joy in November, became their first Billboard chart entry, as it peaked at No. 11 on the Gospel Digital Song Sales chart.
 Released in 2011, Asbury appeared on Before His Eyes by Onething Live, performing "Reason to Dance".

 On July 24, 2012, Onething Live released its third live album, Magnificent Obsession, with Asbury featuring on "All Is for Your Glory" and "Never Gonna Leave Me Dry".
 This album was Onething Live's breakthrough release, with the album making its debut on Billboard's Christian Albums chart at No. 17, and on Heatseekers Albums chart at No 10, credited as IHOPKC Worship.